discordexperimenthub/deh-bot/resources/privacy-policy.md

 4.1. **Security**: We are committed to protecting your data and employ reasonable security measures to prevent unauthorized access, disclosure, alteration, or destruction of your information.

-4.2. **Data Retention**: We will retain your data only for as long as necessary to fulfill the purposes outlined in this Privacy Policy or as required by law.
+4.2. **Data Retention**: We will retain your data only for as long as the service exists to fulfill the purposes outlined in this Privacy Policy or as required by law.

 ## 5. Third-Party Services